hyperledger-labs/private-data-objects/common/interpreter/wawaka_wasm/README.md

 ### Set Environment Variables ###

-By default, PDO will be built with the Gipsy Scheme contract interpreter.
-To use the experimental wawaka interpreter, set the environment variables `WASM_SRC` (default is the submodule directory with the WAMR source), `PDO_INTERPRETER` (the name of the contract interpreter to use).
+To use the wawaka interpreter, set the environment variables `WASM_SRC` (default is the submodule directory with the WAMR source) and `PDO_INTERPRETER` (the name of the contract interpreter to use).

 ```bash
 export WASM_SRC=${PDO_SOURCE_ROOT}/interpreters/wasm-micro-runtime